Last updated: May 19, 2026

 Prerequisites

-Course Sequence:BADM 558 — Big Data Infrastructure Next: Quantum Computing for Optimization
+Course Sequence:BADM 558 — Big Data Infrastructures Next: Quantum Computing for Better Business Decision Making